 Arne Jacobsen Billiard Pendant Lamp

-Materials: Cone lamp made of enamelled metal (iron), purple-blue (RAL 5000) on the outside, white on the inside.
-White painted Bakelite socket.
+Materials: Conical lampshade made of enamelled metal (iron).
+Purple-blue (RAL 5000) on the outside, white on the inside.
+White painted Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.